15 Best Cable Machine Leg Exercises (With Workout Routine)

 The squat and the cable front squat work the same target and synergistic muscles.
 However, the cable front squat recruits more stabilizer muscles, including various back muscles, your shoulders, and chest.

-The cable front squat is the best option for leg workout, it is more advanced than the standard squat.
+The cable front squat is the best option for a leg workout.
+It is more advanced than the standard squat.
 However, it is not as effective at building mass because it doesn’t permit as much weight to be lifted.

 Cable Front Squat